-Each faculty member shall attain at least satisfactory performance in teaching effectiveness, research and/or creative production, and professional service, and contribute in a meaningful way to the University, the College, and the department in which she or he is a member.
+Each faculty member shall attain at least satisfactory performance in teaching effectiveness, research and/or creative production, and professional service, and contribute in a meaningful way to the University, the College, the department or the library in which she or he is a member.
+For library faculty, effective librarianship is the replacement for teaching effectiveness.